Actual prep time 90 minutes

-Because of the unique characteristics of sous vide, the whole rack can be divided into smaller pieces to be packaged and processed separately using the same time/temp parameters, as shown below.
+Because of the unique characteristics of sous vide, the whole rack can be processed whole or divided into smaller pieces without changing the temperature or time parameters.

 Let sous vide timing work for you!

 The rate of tenderization in the sous vide range of temperatures is very gradual.
 The difference in texture and appearance between baby back ribs processed for 16 hours and baby back ribs processed for 24 hours (at this temperature) is slight, if detectable at all.
 This means you have much more temporal freedom than when using conventional cooking methods.

 When the ribs have become tenderized to your liking, remove the pouches from the bath and submerge in iced tap water until they achieve 70 F/21 C. This usually takes about a half an hour and is crucial to food safety, both for the ribs and for their neighbors in the refrigerator.
 Putting hot food of any kind in the refrigerator or freezer puts other foods at risk by raising the ambient temperature.
 After cooling, refrigerate packages over night or until they achieve 40 F/4 C.